-- Swimming in hot springs is prohibited. - Swimming in park rivers is not recommended.
+- Swimming in hot springs or their runoff channels is prohibited. - Swimming in park rivers is not recommended.
 Currents can be dangerously strong and fast. - Swimming in Yellowstone Lake is not recommended.
 Average lake temperature is approximately 41° F (5° C).

-Boating
+🚍 Boating

-Watercraft use is limited in Yellowstone.
+The boating season opens May 25 and closes November 3, 2019.
 All watercraft (motorized boats, non-motorized boats, and float tubes) must have a permit and be inspected for aquatic invasive species (AIS) by park staff.
 Any watercraft suspected of harboring AIS will be subject to a non-chemical decontamination treatment.